 Collagen’s health benefits are catching on, and as they do, more and more people are diving deeper into the science behind collagen nutrition.
-You may have heard by now that there are a number of different "types" of collagen.
+You may have heard by now that there are a number of different types of collagen.
 Put simply, these different types are essentially representative of the area of the body from which the collagen was sourced.

-While there are many different collagen types, types I, II and III are the most common types of collagen you’ll find in supplements.
-You can get these healthy proteins in your diet by consuming bone-infused foods, such as eating cartilage directly off the bone, consuming bone-in fish, eating organ meats or drinking Bone Broth.
+While there are many different types of collagen, types I, II and III are the most common ones you’ll find in supplements.
+You can get these different types of collagen from healthy proteins in your diet by consuming bone-infused foods, such as eating cartilage directly off the bone, consuming bone-in fish, eating organ meats or drinking Bone Broth Collagen.
 An even easier way to top up your collagen levels is by taking a whole-food collagen supplement.